geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Introduction to the movie "Harvey" and its main character, Elwood P. Dowd.
   - Mention of Josephine Hull winning an Oscar for her role in the film.
   - The film's origins in a Pulitzer Prize–winning play by Mary Chase.
-  - Author's personal connection to "Harvey" during a difficult period in 2001.
+  - John's personal connection to "Harvey" during a difficult period in 2001.
   - Depiction of depression's effects and hopelessness.
 - Experience of Depression
-  - Description of the author's emotional state during the depression.
+  - Description of John's emotional state during the depression.
   - Susan Sontag's quote about "Depression is melancholy minus its charms."
   - The overwhelming psychic pain of depression.
   - William Styron's description of hopelessness and pain.
-  - The connection between hope and survival for the author.
+  - The connection between hope and survival for John.
 - Coping and Reflection on Pain
-  - Author's struggle with eating and excessive consumption of Sprite.
+  - John's struggle with eating and excessive consumption of Sprite.
   - Reflection on staring through a Sprite bottle at a kitchen window.
   - Desire to be free from pain and its all-encompassing presence.
   - A day of contemplating resolutions and reaching out to parents.
 - Support and Quitting Job
-  - Parents' rapid response to the author's distress.
+  - Parents' rapid response to John's distress.
   - Plan to leave job, go back home, and seek treatment.
   - Quitting the job despite loving it and caring for own well-being.
   - Interaction with magazine publisher, Bill Ott, and his unique character.